 What is GDPR?

-The General Data Protection Regulation (GDPR) is an EU regulation that is enforceable from May 2018.
-It has already been enacted into UK law, so its provisions apply irrespective of any Brexit negotiations.
+The General Data Protection Regulation (GDPR) is an EU regulation that is enforceable from 25th May 2018.
+Its provisions apply irrespective of any Brexit negotiations.

 It lays down stringent new conditions for obtaining and protecting data about people as individuals.
 For customer/client data management, staff records and direct marketing activities, it might mean dramatic changes to processes in daily use.